pymupdf/PyMuPDF/docs/algebra.rst

 .. note:: Please note an important difference to usual arithmetic:

         Matrix multiplication is **not commutative**, i.e. in general we have `m*n != n*m` for two matrices.
 Also, there are non-zero matrices which have no inverse, for example `m = Matrix(1, 0, 1, 0, 1, 0)`.
-If you try to divide by any of these, you will receive a `ZeroDivisionError` exception using operator *"/"*, e.g. for the expression `fitz.Identity / m`.
-But if you formulate `fitz.Identity * ~m`, the result will be `fitz.Matrix()` (the null matrix).
+If you try to divide by any of these, you will receive a `ZeroDivisionError` exception using operator *"/"*, e.g. for the expression `pymupdf.Identity / m`.
+But if you formulate `pymupdf.Identity * ~m`, the result will be `pymupdf.Matrix()` (the null matrix).

         Admittedly, this represents an inconsistency, and we are considering to remove it.
-For the time being, you can choose to avoid an exception and check whether ~m is the null matrix, or accept a potential *ZeroDivisionError* by using `fitz.Identity / m`.
+For the time being, you can choose to avoid an exception and check whether ~m is the null matrix, or accept a potential *ZeroDivisionError* by using `pymupdf.Identity / m`.

 .. note::